Weightlifting at the 2015 Pan American Games

 Weightlifting competitions at the 2015 Pan American Games in Toronto was held from July 11 to 15 at the General Motors Centre (Oshawa Sports Centre) in Oshawa.
 Due to naming rights the arena was as the latter for the duration of the games.
 A total of fifteen weightlifting events were held: eight for men and seven for women.

 Venue

-The competitions will take place at the General Motors Centre (Oshawa Sports Centre) located about in the city of Oshawa, about 60 kilometers from the athletes village.
-The arena will have a reduced capacity (from its normal of about 5,500) of about 3,000 people per session.
-The venue will also host boxing competitions later during the games.
+The competitions took place at the General Motors Centre (Oshawa Sports Centre) located in the city of Oshawa, about 60 kilometers from the athletes village.
+The arena will had a reduced capacity of 3,000 people per session (about half its normal of 5,500).
+The venue also hosted the boxing competitions later in the games.

 Competition schedule

 The following is the competition schedule for the weightlifting competitions: